JackSanders1998/CIS422Proj2/README.md

 Owners can describe their pet’s attributes like name, breed, birthday, sex, whether they are spayed or neutered, and size.
 Owners swipe through a deck to confirm or reject a dog to receive matches.
 After matching with another dog, the owner can contact their match to set up a playdate.

+NOTE: The camera functionality within the profile page works.
+However, in order to view the functionality, you must test it within an actual iphone rather than the simulator.

 # Authors:

 CIS 422 @ University of Oregon